Coop-Records/boombox/README.md

 ### What is Boombox?

-- Comment
-- Edit from here
-- Boombox is a crypto consumer app to share your favorite artists and earn BOOM when other add them too.
+Boombox is a crypto consumer app to share your favorite artists and earn BOOM when other add them too.

 Users sign-in to Boombox with Privy and connect their Spotify to pull their favorite artists.